 - Boiler kW output, and therefore, cost and carbon footprint

 - Whether or not the company offering the quote is an accredited installer

-You can get a fixed price online without putting in any personal details on HEATABLE.
+You can get a fixed boiler price online without putting in any personal details on HEATABLE.
 They fit Worcester Bosch and Viessmann boilers, cheap as chips.

 Good new boiler deals should include boiler protection.
 Not all installers will put in place preventive measures to protect your boiler.
 Limescale (more important in hard water areas) and heating sludge are big problems.
 As a minimum, a quality installer should include the following in all their new boiler offers:

 - Hot flush your system to remove loose heating sludge

 - Limescale filter fitted (essential in hard water areas)

 Always check to see if the boiler deals you’re being offered include these elements, especially the filters.
 Both these filters protect expensive boiler components, such as the heat exchanger and pump.
 A blockage can easily form if your boiler isn’t protected from heating sludge and limescale.
 And, boiler repairs are never cheap.

 For instance, a new pump could cost £250, where as a heat exchanger replacement could set you back as much as £500!
 Make sure these preventative measures are put in place to protect your boiler.

 Try to get your new boiler installation quotes from leading brands only.
 There are plenty of inferior boiler brands out there, and opting for one might allow you to save £100-300 on boiler prices, or around 10% on the full boiler replacement cost.